Argos Energies

-Argos Energies ltd is an independent oil company based in Rotterdam, Netherlands.
-Besides Netherlands the company is also operating in Belgium, Luxembourg, Germany and France.
+Argos Energies Ltd. is an independent oil company based in Rotterdam, the Netherlands.
+The company also operates in Belgium, Luxembourg, Germany and France.

-Argos Oil was founded in 1983 by Peter Goedvolk, Argos oil CEO then.
-This company merged with North Sea Group on 25 October 2011, and in March 2012 Argos North Sea Group was founded.
-Since then the new company has been the major sponsor of Argos-Shimano, a professional Dutch cycling team.
+Argos Oil was founded in 1983 by Peter Goedvolk, who led it as CEO.
+It merged with North Sea Group on 25 October 2011, and in March 2012 Argos North Sea Group was founded.
+Since then, the new company has been the major sponsor of Argos-Shimano, a professional Dutch cycling team.

 In 2015, Argos merged with VARO Energy, a company associated with Vitol.